Logo preload

 The problem with paper

-Tools like pens, paper, paper maps, or even spreadsheets, are not designed to collect action-based inspection and safety data in an efficient way.
+Tools like pens, paper, paper maps, or even spreadsheets, are not designed to efficiently collect inspection and safety data.
 Prone to loss, input errors and inconsistencies, a paper-based system will always leave a safety program with knowledge gaps.

-But when it comes to inspections, digitization’s biggest strength is that it lets construction companies collect and analyze their data in new ways that generate insights based on the aggregate.
-“It’s the difference between seeing individual grains of sand and seeing the beach,” says data and analytics expert Jake Freivald, a vice president at Fulcrum.
+In inspections, digitization’s greatest strength lies in enabling construction companies to collect and analyze data in innovative ways.
+“It’s the difference between seeing grains of sand and seeing the beach,” says Jake Freivald, a vice president at Fulcrum.
 “Instead of one report at a time, you’re getting the overall impact.”
-Digital inspections immediately widen visibility into safety patterns from which to derive actionable insights that will continually drive and improve safety culture.
+Digital inspections immediately expand visibility into safety patterns, providing actionable insights to continuously enhance safety culture.

-More than this, better insights for a better safety program can only come if information is allowed to freely circulate between tasks, workers, points-of-use, and managers.
-This flow of data, however, is halted by paper’s inefficiencies, which silos data into individual checklists and spreadsheets with no connection to a larger whole.
-Digital tools, on the other hand, make safety data pervasive; that is, cloud-connected and instantly available and shareable on multiple devices and operating systems, accessible company-wide to all those who need it.
+Better insights for an improved safety program require free circulation of information among tasks, workers, and managers.
+However, paper’s inefficiencies halt this flow by siloing data into individual checklists and spreadsheets.
+Digital tools, on the other hand, make safety data pervasive.
+Digital inspection data is cloud-connected and instantly available and shareable to all those who need it.

 Reframe, digitize, analyze

-Thankfully, this doesn’t mean that only large contractors are destined to succeed.
-Freivald outlines a series of 8 crucial steps for any construction contractor looking to start turning their everyday activities into actionable insights.
+Thankfully, this doesn’t mean that only large contractors can succeed.
+Freivald outlines a series of eight crucial steps for any construction contractor looking to start turning their everyday activities into actionable insights.

 First among these is going digital.
 When you digitize inspections, you can start to reframe everyday action as data and see all the trends affecting your team’s ability to do quality work effectively and safely.

-Fulcrum’s digital platform is specifically designed for field inspection (and its management) by making it easy to build standardized processes and collect reliable data sets for rigorous and replicable inspections, a consistency that serves as the foundation for safety program success.
+Fulcrum’s digital platform is tailored for field inspection and management.
+It simplifies the process by enabling standardized procedures and reliable data collection.
+This ensures rigorous and replicable inspections, forming the foundation for safety program success.
 At the same time, Fulcrum is user-friendly and requires no coding, giving safety managers a flexibility to tailor inspection checklists on the fly in response to changing customer and site conditions.

 For an in-depth look at how leading industrial contracting services provider, FM Sylvan, harnessed the power of data to drive their safety programs with Fulcrum, visit this Occupational Health and Safety Magazine sponsored webinar.

-Or for a quick read, visit FM Sylvan’s customer story on how they are leveraging Fulcrum’s Field Inspection Management platform to take a proactive, data-driven approach to safety.
+Or for a quick read, visit FM Sylvan’s customer story to see how it uses Fulcrum for safety.